emfcamp/Website/templates/volunteer/training/bar/things-to-know.md

 This is another word for Thimble, which refers to the measures used to pour wines and spirits on the back bar.

 ## Tschunk
-Pronounced [sh-un-k], tschunk is a cocktail popular with our German hacker crowd, particularly on the last night of EMF.
+Pronounced [ˈtʃʊŋk], tschunk is a cocktail popular with our German hacker crowd, particularly on the last night of EMF.
 To prepare Tschunk:

 1. Add a teaspoon of brown sugar.